tommytracey/udacity/deep-learning-nano/projects/4-language-translation/README.md

+### Deep Learning Foundations Nanodegree
-# Language Translation
+# Project: Language Translation

+---
+# Results
+The sections below outline the work I completed as part of this project.
+The Jupyter Notebook document containing the source code is located [here](https://github.com/tommytracey/udacity/blob/master/deep-learning-nano/projects/4-language-translation/dlnd_language_translation-v2.ipynb).

+## Overview
-In this project, you’re going to take a peek into the realm of neural network machine translation.
-You’ll be training a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.
+In this project, we take a peek into the realm of neural network machine translation.
+We’ll be training a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.

 ## Get the Data
-Since translating the whole language of English to French will take lots of time to train, we have provided you with a small portion of the English corpus.
+Since translating the whole language of English to French will take lots of time to train, Udacity has provided us with a small portion of the English corpus.

 ```python